verdaux/BookNotes/Musashi characters 2.md

 - [ ] Toyotomi Hideyoshi , Nobunaga's shogun
 - [ ] Hidetada - Ieyasu's 3rd son and successor
 - [ ] Toyotomi Hideyori - son of Hideyoshi
+- [ ] Yagyu Muneyoshi (Sekishusai) - lord of Koyagyu
+- [ ] Munenori - son or Muneyoshi - Lord of Tajima
+- [ ] Shoda Kizaemon - server in the Yagyu house